deltaton-labs/deltaton_feed_py/README.md

-# Deltaton Feed Python Client
+# Deltaton Feeding Library for Python
 This is a Python client for the Deltaton Feed API.
 It allows you to connect to the Deltaton websocket and emit data to the Deltaton platform.

 ## Authentication